-Answer: Mother’s Day is Sunday, so we’re running this answer a day early to remind anyone who may need to grab a last-minute gift.
+Answer: Mother’s Day is Sunday, so we’re running this answer a day early to remind anyone who may need to grab — or, given the current circumstances, make — a last-minute gift.

 Anna Jarvis is generally recognized as the founder of a national day to recognize mothers.
 Before Jarvis, there were other people in the United States who started celebrations honoring mothers in their towns.
 Mother’s Day is celebrated in other countries, too.

 Julia Ward Howe suggested a Mother’s Day in 1872, and picked June 2 as the day.
 Howe was horrified by the carnage of the Civil War, and hoped that the idea of a day for mothers would promote peace.
 For several years, Howe held an annual Mother’s Day observance in Boston.
 Mary Towles Sasseen, a Kentucky schoolteacher, started Mother’s Day celebrations in 1887.
 Frank E. Hering of Indiana started a campaign for a national observance in 1904.